Partitioning a Polygon Into Small Pieces: Computing the interior pieces

 Consider a non-trivial field $F$ in a square $S$ and an edge $s\subset\partial F$ of $F$.
-We claim that $s$ must have one of the following types; see \Cref{fig:segmenttypes}. \begin{enumerate} \item $s$ overlaps with an edge of a non-trivial interior boundary interval. \item $s\subset \partial S$. \item $s$ is contained in a trivial interval in $\mathcal I$ and is incident to an edge of type~\ref{edgetype:1}. \item $s$ is contained in a trivial interval in $\mathcal I$ and is incident to two edges of type~\ref{edgetype:2}. \end{enumerate} To see that the list is exhaustive, note that if an edge $s$ of $F$ is contained in a trivial interval, it cannot be incident to another such edge, since their common endpoint would then have to be a corner of $P$, so the intervals would not be trivial.
+We claim that $s$ must have one of the following types; see \Cref{fig:segmenttypes}. \begin{enumerate} \item $s$ overlaps with an edge of a non-trivial free interval. \item $s\subset \partial S$. \item $s$ is contained in a trivial interval in $\mathcal I$ and is incident to an edge of type~\ref{edgetype:1}. \item $s$ is contained in a trivial interval in $\mathcal I$ and is incident to two edges of type~\ref{edgetype:2}. \end{enumerate} To see that the list is exhaustive, note that if an edge $s$ of $F$ is contained in a trivial interval, it cannot be incident to another such edge, since their common endpoint would then have to be a corner of $P$, so the intervals would not be trivial.
 We now observe that there can be at most $O(1)$ edges of types~\ref{edgetype:2}--\ref{edgetype:4} for each edge of type \ref{edgetype:1}: Consider a maximal interval $s_1\cup \ldots\cup s_m$ of edges of $F$ of types~\ref{edgetype:2}--\ref{edgetype:4}.
 Then $s_1$ and $s_m$ have type~\ref{edgetype:3} while the rest have types \ref{edgetype:2} and \ref{edgetype:4}.
 Each edge of type \ref{edgetype:4} cuts off a corner from $S$, so there can be at most four of them.
 We cannot have more than five edges of type \ref{edgetype:2} in a row, because otherwise we would have traversed $\partial S$ completely.
 Hence, we have $m=O(1)$, and we can use the edge of type \ref{edgetype:1} after $s_m$ to account for the edges $s_1,\ldots,s_m$.

-Each edge of a non-trivial interior boundary interval can intersect at most $O(1)$ squares in $\mathcal S$, since the squares have constant edge length $\gamma>0$, so each such edge accounts for $O(1)$ edges of non-trivial fields in total.
-Since the non-trivial interior boundary intervals have total complexity $O(n)$, we conclude that the total number of edges of type \ref{edgetype:1} is $O(n)$.
+Each edge of a non-trivial free interval can intersect at most $O(1)$ squares in $\mathcal S$, since the squares have constant edge length $\gamma>0$, so each such edge accounts for $O(1)$ edges of non-trivial fields in total.
+Since the non-trivial free intervals have total complexity $O(n)$, we conclude that the total number of edges of type \ref{edgetype:1} is $O(n)$.
 Then there are $O(n)$ edges all in all, so the complexity of the non-trivial fields is also $O(n)$.